CloudSlang/cloudslang-webapp/README.md

 # cloudslang-webapp
 This repository contains a Spring Boot REST API based webapp for CloudSlang.
+It gives one the ability to:
+ *  List CloudSlang workflows,
-It gives one the ability to list CloudSlang workflows, get input details of a particular workflow, trigger CloudSlang workflows and get execution details.
+ *  Get input details of a particular workflow,
+ *  Trigger CloudSlang workflows,
+ *  Get execution details.

 1. [Description](#description)
 2. [General Usage](#general-usage)